 \section{Experimental Setup of Downstream Tasks}

-We evaluate our pre-trained \modelname on 3 popular video-language tasks, including text-to-video retrieval, video question answering and video captioning, across 13 downstream datasets.
-For text-to-video retrieval, we report model performance on MSRVTT~\cite{xu2016msrvtt}, DiDeMo~\cite{hendricks2017didemo}, and LSMDC~\cite{rohrbach2015lsmdc} and use Recall at K (R@K, K=1,5,10) as the evaluation metric.
+We test our pre-trained models on 3 popular VidL tasks across 13 downstream datasets, including text-to-video retrieval, video question answering, and video captioning.
+For text-to-video retrieval, we report downstream performance on MSRVTT~\cite{xu2016msrvtt}, DiDeMo~\cite{hendricks2017didemo}, and LSMDC~\cite{rohrbach2015lsmdc} and use Recall at K (R@K, K=1,5,10) as the evaluation metric.
 For video question answering, we consider datasets in both multiple-choice and open-ended settings, including TGIF-Action, TGIF-Transition, TGIF-Frame~\cite{jang2017tgif-qa}, MSRVTT-MC~\cite{yu2018js-fusion}, MSRVTT-QA, MSVD-QA~\cite{xu2017msrvtt-qa}, LSMDC-MC and LSMDC-FiB~\cite{torabi2016lsmdc-fib}.
 We evaluate our models using accuracy.
 For video captioning, we report CIDER scores on MSRVTT and MSVD.

 We follow the standard training/validation/testing splits of the original datasets.
 If not otherwise stated, we sparsely sample $T$ = 5 video frames and adopt video frame size 224 with patch size $H$ = $W$ = 32.
-Similar to pre-training, we use AdamW~\cite{loshchilov2019adamw} to fine-tune \modelname for each downstream task with a warmup learning rate schedule of 2e-5 peak learning rate, betas of (0.9, 0.98), and weight decay of 1e-3.
-All finetuning experiments are conducted on Microsoft Azure~\cite{msft-azure} adopting mixed-precision training with DeepSpeed~\cite{rasley2020deepspeed}.\footnote{We conduct retrieval finetuning on 8 x 80GB A100 GPUs to enable larger batch size, while all other fintuning experiments are conducted on 8 x 32GB V100 GPUs.} All video data are pre-processed by evenly extracting 32 frames to avoid expensive decoding on-the-fly.
-During training, we randomly sample $T$ frames from 32 frames, resize the shorter side of all frames to 224 and random crop (224x224) at the same location for all the frames in a given video.
+Similar to pre-training, we use AdamW~\cite{loshchilov2019adamw} to fine-tune our model for each downstream task with a warmup learning rate schedule of 2e-5 peak learning rate, betas of (0.9, 0.98), and weight decay of 1e-3.
+All finetuning experiments are conducted on Microsoft Azure~\cite{msft-azure} adopting mixed-precision training with DeepSpeed~\cite{rasley2020deepspeed}.\footnote{We conduct retrieval finetuning on 8 80GB A100 GPUs to enable larger batch size, while all other finetuning experiments are conducted on 8 32GB V100 GPUs.} All video data are pre-processed by evenly extracting 32 frames to avoid expensive decoding on-the-fly.
+During training, we randomly sample $T$ frames from 32 frames, resize the shorter side of all frames to 224, and random crop (224x224) at the same location for all the frames in a given video.
 During inference, we evenly sample $T$ frames from 32 frames and center crop (224x224) for all the sampled video frames.